lidofinance/dual-governance/docs/mechanism.md

 Currently, the Lido protocol governance consists of the Lido DAO that uses LDO voting to approve DAO proposals, along with an optimistic voting subsystem called Easy Tracks that is used for routine changes of low-impact parameters and falls back to LDO voting given any objection from LDO holders.

 Additionally, there is a Gate Seal emergency committee that allows pausing certain protocol functionality (e.g. withdrawals) for a pre-configured amount of time sufficient for the DAO to vote on and execute a proposal.
-Gate Seal committee can only enact a pause once before losing its power (so it has to be re-elected by the DAO after that).
+The Gate Seal committee can only enact a pause once before losing its power (so it has to be re-elected by the DAO after that).

 The Dual governance mechanism (DG) is an iteration on the protocol governance that gives stakers a say by allowing them to block DAO decisions and providing a negotiation device between stakers and the DAO.